nitrologic/skid30/readme.md

 The ACID500 is designed to boot and execute a selection of classic Amiga binaries devoid proprietary Kickstart ROM.

-Exec and dos.library are both implemented on native side of the emulation architecture.
+Exec and dos library are implemented on native side of the emulation architecture.

 ### Items of interest